enionsouza/re-former/README.md

 ### Setup

-- Go to your terminal bash and, on any directory of your preference, run `git clone git@github.com:angelacuahutle/micro-reddit.git`
+- Go to your terminal bash and, on any directory of your preference, run `git clone git@github.com:angelacuahutle/re-former.git`
-- Next, run `cd micro-reddit` to go into the project root directory
+- Next, run `cd re-former` to go into the project root directory
-- Run `bundle install` to install all Ruby Gems this project requires
+- Run `bundle exec rake webpacker:install` to install all Ruby Gems this project requires
+- Run `rails generate controller` in order to generate UsersController

 ### Install